abpuccini/sqlalchemy-challenge/README.md

     <img src='Images/jun_dec.png'/>
 </p>

-*Note*: Applied unpaired t-test due to the comparison of the means of different group.
+*Note*: Applied unpaired t-test due to the comparison of the means of different groups.
 The temperature was observed in the different times of year and different stations.

 ---
 ### Vacation Dates and Temperature Forecast